Berkmann18/lh-avg/README.md

-  -p, --percentage       Return the result(s) in percentage form -f, --format <format>  Return the result(s) in a specific format (json, csv, md, html), default: text -s, --split            Split the string by metric -h, --help             display help for command
+  -p, --percentage       Return the result(s) in percentage form -f, --format <format>  Return the result(s) in a specific format (json, csv, md, html), default: text -s, --split            Split the string by metric -d, --diff             Shows the difference between the first row and subsequent ones -h, --help             display help for command
 ```